bravonokoth/OOP-Challenge-Group-56/README.md

 Submission Format: GitHub repository with code and output screenshot, or a zipped folder.

-Collaborators: [ramaphalatc@gmail, Bravon okoth, and Connie Wanjiru]
+Collaborators: [Charmaine Ramaphala, Bravon Okoth, and Connie Wanjiru]

 Screenshot: Included in screenshots/output_screenshot.png and displayed above.